 “Peacock Alley,” a celebrated feature of the new hotel, was an underground marble passageway that connected the new hotel annex with the Auditorium Theatre.

 The south tower, constructed between 1902 and 1907, was designed by the renowned architectural firm of Holabird and Roche.
 It included a magnificent banquet hall, now known as the Gold [Ball] Room, which would become the first hotel ballroom in America to use air-conditioning.

-Over the years, various owners have updated the hotel in continuous efforts to keep pace with the conveniences offered by modern accommodations properties.
+Over the years, various owners have continuously updated the hotel to keep pace with the conveniences offered by modern accommodations properties.
 Even the name has been changed.
 By 1908, the hotel had created its own identity and boasted about its 1,000+ guest rooms.